sumcoinlabs/sumcoin/doc/tor.md

-# TOR SUPPORT IN LITECOIN
+# TOR SUPPORT IN SUMCOIN

 It is possible to run Sumcoin Core as a Tor hidden service, and connect to such services.